 NekMesh replaces a previous utility called MeshConvert.
 This change is to reflect the fact that the program no longer only converts and manipulates meshes but can now also generate them from a CAD definition.
-This mesh generator is in a early beta stage of development and as such is disabled by default.
-For the time being those not using the beta mesh generator can use NekMesh as they would have used MeshConvert, none of the functionality or methodology has changed.
+This mesh generator is in an early stage of development and as such is disabled by default.
+For the time being those not using the mesh generator can use NekMesh as they would have used MeshConvert, none of the functionality or methodology has changed.